 Ramakant Maharaj (b.
-08 July 1941), is a direct disciple of the late Shri Nisargadatta Maharaj(d.08 September 1981) and spent 19 years with him.
-He is an Indian spiritual teacher of Advaita (Nondualism), and a Guru, belonging to the Inchegiri branch of the Navnath Sampradaya.
-He offers initiation to this Sampradaya.
+08 July 1941, d.
+31 August 2018), is a direct disciple of the late Shri Nisargadatta Maharaj(d.08 September 1981) and spent 19 years with him.
+An Indian spiritual teacher of Advaita (Nondualism), and a Guru, belonging to the Inchegiri branch of the Navnath Sampradaya. he offered initiation to this Sampradaya.

 Sawant was raised in rural